What is sudden infant death syndrome (SIDS)?

 SIDS has no symptoms or warning signs.
 Babies who die of SIDS seem healthy before being put to bed.
 They show no signs of struggle and are often found in the same position as when they were placed in the bed.

 SIDS is named the cause of death only when no other cause is found.
 To find out why a baby died, medical experts review the baby's and parents' medical histories, study the area where the baby died, and do an autopsy.

-- For the first 6 months, have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
-The American Academy of Pediatrics recommends that you don't ever sleep with your baby in the same bed, especially if you smoke or have used alcohol, illegal drugs, or medicine that makes you sleep very soundly (sedatives).
+- Have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
+Don't sleep with your baby in the same bed.

 - Make sure that your baby's crib has a firm mattress (with a fitted sheet).
-Don't use bumper pads or other products that attach to crib slats or sides.
-They could suffocate or trap your baby.
+Don't use sleep positioners, bumper pads, or other products that attach to crib slats or sides.

 How can a family cope after losing a baby to SIDS?